Workday/canvas-kit/modules/card/css/README.md

 #### Card Depth

 Depth 2 is the default.
-You can use the depth classes (https://github.com/Workday/canvas-kit/tree/master/modules/core/css#depth) to set a custom depth for your card.
+You can use the [depth classes in @workday/canvas-kit-css-core](https://github.com/Workday/canvas-kit/tree/master/modules/core/css#depth) to set a custom depth for your card.

 **HTML**